erland/erlandplugins/CustomBrowse/trunk/README.txt

                          is the text that is displayed.
 The first column should typically be the id column in the table, for example tracks.id.
-Text within {} will be replaced by looking up the selected item in the parent menu with the id specified within {}
+Text within {} will be replaced by looking up the selected item in the parent menu with the id specified within {}.
+Keywords will be replaced in this field.

            trackdetails  The id of the parent menu that contains the track that should be displayed.